meghdadFar/mwes_m2/README.md

 ## 1. To generate a ranked list of MWEs that are directly extracted from corpus.

-In progress.
+Required flags:
+Path to the corpus in plain text that is segmented and tokenized must be specified through `-p2corpus` option.
+Path to a word representation file (w2v output format) must be specified through `-p2wr` option.
+Length of the word representations must be specified through size `-size` option.

+Optional flags:
+-rc Ranking criterion: SDMA1, SDMA2.
+Default = m2 (for more information about the criteria see the article).
+-maxRank Indicates the top n ranked MWEs that will be returned.
+Defaul=200.

+#### Example:

+`java -Xmx5g -cp dist/cui-mf-nlp-mwe-m2.jar unige.cui.meghdad.nlp.mwe2.MAIN_Corpus -p2corpus "PATH_2_CORPUS" -p2wr "PATH_2_POSTAGGED_REPRESENTATIONS" -size 200`

 ## 2. To rank a list of MWE candidates that are provided in an input file.

-Required:
+Required flags:
-Path to the corpus in plain text that is segmented and tokenized must be s[ecified through `-p2corpus` option.
+Path to the corpus in plain text that is segmented and tokenized must be specified through `-p2corpus` option.
 Path to a list of word pairs must be specified through `-p2candidates` option.
 Path to a word representation file (w2v output format) must be specified through `-p2wr` option.
 Length of the word representations must be specified through size `-size` option.

-Optional:
+Optional flags:
--rc Ranking criterion: m1, m2, or combined.
+-rc Ranking criterion: SDMA1, SDMA2.
 Default = m2 (for more information about the criteria see the article).
 -maxRank Indicates the top n ranked MWEs that will be returned.
 Defaul=200.

 #### Example:

-`java -Xmx5g -cp dist/cui-mf-nlp-mwe-m2.jar unige.cui.meghdad.nlp.mwe2.MAIN_File -p2wr "PATH_2_POSTAGGED_REPRESENTATIONS" -p2candidates "PATH_2_CANDIDATES" -p2corpus "PATH_2_CORPUS" -size 200`
+`java -Xmx5g -cp dist/cui-mf-nlp-mwe-m2.jar unige.cui.meghdad.nlp.mwe2.MAIN_File -p2corpus "PATH_2_CORPUS" -p2wr "PATH_2_POSTAGGED_REPRESENTATIONS" -p2candidates "PATH_2_CANDIDATES" -size 200`

 Contact: